 Rollo’s grave at the Cathedral of Rouen in Normandy, France.

-One of the Rollo’s descendats (however not a legal one, as his king father did not marry his mother) was William the Conqueror, who was also a relative of the English kings.
+One of the Rollo’s descendants (however not a legal one, as his king father did not marry his mother) was William the Conqueror, who was also a relative of the English kings.
 (As Vikings already for centuries raided Britannia, its kings and other nobility were that time of Danish roots.
 Even Rollo in his first years pirated in Britain).
-Once promised the English throne, after the English king who made the promise (Edward the Confessor) died childless, William (that time called William the Bastard) did not accepted that instead of him the Britain’s nobility chose a king from amongst themselves.
+Once promised the English throne, after the English king who made the promise (Edward the Confessor) died childless, William (that time called William the Bastard) did not accept that instead of him the Britain’s nobility chose a king from amongst themselves.
 He invaded Britain (XI century), took the crown and started to introduce the Norman order.
 The noblemen who did not undergo the Norman superiority were gradually replaced by the new Norman nobility.
 Because of Norman influences of that time there are many French influences in the English language.
 Even the famous Tower of London was originally built in that time, by the order of William the Conqueror himself.

 The famous Tower of London, originally build in times of the Norman and English king William the Conqueror.